Fall in Michigan: Pure Michigan Fall Color

 National Historic Park, which celebrates the rich history of the Upper Peninsula’s copper mining traditions, is a collection of historic building throughout the area which tell the story of the area’s rise to the epicenter of copper.

-Wander the historic town and buildings in the fall against a backdrop of vibrant Michigan fall color for one of your most memorable fall color tours ever.
+Plan Your Trip: Wander the historic town and buildings in the fall against a backdrop of vibrant Michigan fall color for one of your most memorable fall color tours ever.
+The AmericInn by Wyndham is right in calumet and is your best bet here.
+It’s roomy, clean and has a continental breakfast served every morning.
+We love the indoor saltwater pool and ths is perfect spot for exploring the northern tip of Michigan.

 You can’t go wrong visiting the Pictured Rocks National Lakeshore any time during the fall: it is must-see on your fall color tour.

-The towering sandstone cliffs, topped by the bright reds, yellows, and golds, is a sight to behold from kayak or on foot cuing the autumn months.
+The towering sandstone cliffs, topped by the bright reds, yellows, and golds, is a sight to behold from kayak or on foot during the autumn months.
+You all also find sand dunes, hidden beaches and waterfalls to explore.
+You’ll want to see Munising Falls and Grand Island, just a three minute ferry ride from Munising.

-Use our guide to the Pictured Rocks National Lakeshore to explore even more and plan your fall color tour.
+Plan Your Trip: Use our Guide to the Pictured Rocks National Lakeshore to explore even more and plan your fall color tour.
 Make sure you don’t miss any of the highlights from this beautiful area.
+Stay at the Pictured Rocks Inn and Suites; it’s one of my favorite spots along this coastline.
+Choose from a standards rooms or suites and relax in the indoor pool and hot tub, or step into the sauna for even more relaxation.
+Bonus?
+It’s just a short walk to the Lake Superior shoreline.

 Hip-and-happening Marquette is growing quickly, and the natural beauty of the area has a lot to do with it.